stevencombs/retrocombs.github.io/supporters.md

 ## Current Benefits

-- **One-time:** My sincere gratitude for any amount with a thank you via email; buy me a coffee, or tweet.
+- **One-time:** My sincere gratitude for any amount with a thank you via email; buy me a coffee reply, tweet, or combination.
 - **Multiple:** $50 or more cumulative or one-time and you get a free retroCombs magnet shipped to you anywhere in the world! **Each 🕹️ in table = $50**.

     ![retroCombs Magnet](https://www.stevencombs.com/images/design/magnet.png)